therealozp/asciify/README.md

-# Asciify
+# asciify

-**Asciify** is a tool for converting images into ASCII art with added edge detection.
+**asciify** is a tool for converting images into ASCII art with added edge detection.
 It uses Go to transform images into ASCII representations, complete with customizable color palettes, edge-based symbol selection, and other stylistic options.

-This tool can simulate the retro aesthetic of classic text art or experiment with more modern, creative styles.
+This project was inspired Acerola's excellent YouTube video on making shaders: [I Tried Turning Games into Text](https://www.youtube.com/watch?v=gg40RWiaHRY&t=917s).
+Massive thanks to Acerola for the inspiration, and hurricane Milton for finally spurring me to do this.

 ## Features

-- **Image-to-ASCII Conversion**: Converts any image into ASCII characters, where each character represents a block of pixels.
+[x] **Luminance based**: Converts any image into ASCII characters, strictly using the luminance value of a block of pixels.
+[x] **Color Support**: Choose between monochrome, inverted, or full-color outputs.
-- **Edge Detection Integration**: Utilizes edge detection to replace edge pixels with specific ASCII characters (`|`, `_`, `/`, `\`) to highlight contours.
+[x] **Edge Detection**: Utilizes Sobel filter to perform edge detection to replace edge pixels with specific ASCII characters (`|`, `_`, `/`, `\`) to highlight contours.
-- **Color Support**: Choose between monochrome, inverted, or full-color outputs.
+[x] **Difference-of-gaussians preprocessing**: Used as a preprocessing step to filter out extra variations and contours, leaving only the most pronounced one for the edge detection algorithm
+[x] **Effects suite**: Loaded with bloom, color burn, effects for more pronounced color processing.

+## Planned

+[ ] **CLI**: to have stuff be generated dynamically instead of having to manually adjust parameters.
-- **Customizable Characters**: Customize the ASCII characters used for different luminance levels and edges.
+[ ] **Customizable Characters**: Customize the ASCII characters used for different luminance levels and edges.
-- **Gaussian Blur and Bloom Effects**: Simulate additional visual effects like Gaussian blur and bloom for a unique look.
-- **CRT and Cyberpunk Effects (Coming Soon)**: Plans for retro CRT filters and neon cyberpunk-inspired aesthetics.
+[ ] **CRT Effect**: Plans for retro CRT filters and neon cyberpunk-inspired aesthetics.

 ## Installation